Head injury and children

 I acted for a family, two of whom died in a road accident.
 A young girl was a rear seat passenger in the family car which was hit by a lorry.

 This case underlines how carefully we must check for an acquired brain injury in a child.
 The tendency is to concentrate on the obvious physical injuries and survival.
-I clearly remembering handling a road accident case in which two people died, and a surviving child seemed to be free of major injury.
-As time went on the acquired brain injury became more obvious, and was illustrated by the instruction of appropriate experts.
+The surviving child seemed to be free of major injury.
+As time went on the acquired brain injury became more obvious and was illustrated by the instruction of appropriate experts.
 An acquired brain injury can often appear to have only subtle effects, but if your ability to remember and organize is affected, the consequences are going to be very serious.

 It is not enough for a solicitor to settle a personal injury compensation case.
 The future has to be carefully considered and the very best done to help an injured person through future difficulties.
 Child head injury cases need an experienced solicitor.